International Trends and Services

 All programmatic components of the facet are delivered through measurable and sustainable service delivery methods that reach women and their families.

 The foremost goal of the International Trends and Services facet is to provide opportunities for tangible service in other countries.
 Our “boots on the ground” approach provides for more personalized methods for assisting and improving the lives of women, children and men worldwide through long-term programs committed to empowerment and public policy leadership in advocating for social justice.

-Read more about the International Trends and Serves initiatives and signature programs.
+Read more about The Links, Incorporated’s International Trends and Serves initiatives and signature programs.

 The New Orleans (LA) Chapter of The Links, Incorporated has sponsored a variety of programs meeting the goals of the International Trends and Services facet.

 In conjunction with the Southern Area of The Links, Incorporated, The New Orleans (LA) Chapter supports the Bohemian “Safehouse” in Nassau Bahamas.
 Nassau is home to the Southern Area’s only international chapter.
 The facility is solely supported by Links and referred to by The Southern Area as the “house that Links built.”
 The facility is a domestic housing haven for women in crises who are victims of domestic violence and young women without families to reside who are continuing their tertiary education.
 The New Orleans (LA) Chapter has donated “HUG” boxes, which includes journals and hygiene products.
 We have also made monetary donations.

 LINKING WITH HAITI

 SAINTE THERESE DE L’ENFANT JESUS CHURCH IN PORT-AU-PRINCE, HAITI